Okkadunnadu: Plot

 Realizing that Seth fled out of fear of being killed by Sona, Kiran asks Gautami to find a new buyer for the guest house.
-He then meets Sona's nephew, who reveals that Sona will remain a threat to him as long as he is alive, and that the only way to eliminate him is by killing Kiran.
+He then again meets Sona's nephew, who reveals that Sona will remain a threat to him as long as he is alive and that the only way to eliminate him is by killing Kiran.
 A fight ensues, with Kiran defeating all the henchmen but sparing Sona's nephew for his earlier help.
 Kiran later contacts his father, discovering that Jayadev Investments is willing to invest ₹200 crore in their bank.
 He is shocked to learn that it was Sona who arranged the deal, offering the money in exchange for his heart.
 Kiran asks for time to think it over.

 Kiran continues searching for a buyer for the guest house, and Gautami contacts Jayadev, who agrees to purchase it.
 However, Jayadev vandalises her office and orders her to inform Kiran that Sona will pay him ₹200 crore.
 Kiran confronts Sona, who has now bought the guest house, and threatens to cut off his life support if he does not pay him.
 After receiving ₹4 crore, Kiran meets Janakiram in Mumbai.
-At a hotel, Kiran discovers a CD revealing that Janakiram had colluded with Jayadev, but was later killed.
+At a hotel, Kiran discovers a CD revealing that Janakiram had colluded with Jayadev but was later killed.
 Jayadev had promised Janakiram ₹10 crore to keep Kiran from getting help.

-Kiran goes to Sona's place and fights his goons.
+Kiran goes to Sona's hotel and fights his goons.
 During the fight, Sona's nephew secretly reveals the room number where the money is kept.
 Kiran retrieves the money and destroys Sona's life support system.
 Sona's nephew is exposed when Sona and Jayadev see the room number written on his hand.
 The nephew admits that he wanted to inherit Sona's power, but since Sona's children will inherit everything, he planned to eliminate him.
-He then attempts to kill Sona, but is instead shot by Jayadev.
+He then attempts to kill Sona but is instead shot by Jayadev.
 Sona also meets his demise.
 Kiran survives a gunfight and an explosion, while Jayadev shoots himself.
 Kiran escapes with the money.